splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-compose-MacOS.md

 (if the optional mount is uncommented above).

-* IMPORTANT:  When creating the directories above, ensure the directories created match the volume mounts specified in the unit file above.
+* IMPORTANT:  When creating the directories above, ensure the directories created match the volume mounts specified in the `docker-compose.yml` file.
 Failure to do this will cause SC4S to abort at startup.

-# Configure the sc4s environment
+# Configure the SC4S environment

 SC4S is almost entirely controlled through environment variables, which are read from a file at starteup.
 Create a file named
 `/opt/sc4s/env_file` and add the following environment variables and values: